-Should your organization implement a Data Lake or a Data Warehouse?
-As Kelle O’Neal, CEO and Founder of First San Francisco Partners, pointed out during her presentation at the DATAVERSITY® 2017 Enterprise Analytics Online Conference, you don’t necessarily need to choose just one: Many organizations use both a Data Lake and a Data Warehouse.
-In fact, she said, they essentially complement each other: “We talk about it as Data Lake vs. Data Warehouse, but the reality is that it’s not a versus.
+Should your organization implement a data lake or data warehouse?
+As Kelle O’Neal, CEO and founder of First San Francisco Partners, pointed out during her presentation at the DATAVERSITY® 2017 Enterprise Analytics Online Conference, you don’t need to choose just one: Many organizations use both a data lake and data warehouse.

+That’s because data lakes and data warehouses essentially complement each other, said O’Neal: “We talk about it as data lake vs. data warehouse, but the reality is that it’s not a versus.
 It’s not an either/or.
 There are many shades of grey in between.
-You can start with a Data Warehouse and blend it into a Data Lake, or you can start with a Data Lake and blend it into a Data Warehouse.”
+You can start with a data warehouse and blend it into a data lake, or you can start with a data lake and blend it into a data warehouse.”

 The key to success, said O’Neal, is to understand how and when to use each one based on your organization’s requirements and ability to fulfill those requirements.

-O’Neal offered two definitions to get everyone in the audience on the same page.
-IT research company Gartner, she said, describes Data Warehouse as “a storage architecture that combines data in an aggregate, summary form suitable for enterprise-wide Data Analysis and reporting for predefined business needs,” while the data assets in a Data Lake are “stored in a near-exact, or even exact, copy of the source format.”
+O’Neal offered two definitions to get everyone on the same page.
+IT research company Gartner, she said, describes a data warehouse as “a storage architecture that combines data in an aggregate, summary form suitable for enterprise-wide data analysis and reporting for predefined business needs,” whereas data assets in a data lake are “stored in a near-exact, or even exact, copy of the source format.”

-- Data Type: Data Warehouses contain only structured data required to answer a certain set of questions.
-Data Lakes can handle all types of data, including structured, semi-structured, and raw, making them naturally more flexible.
-“Data Lakes are designed for more fluid environments in which some of the questions are known, but many are not,” said O’Neal.
+- Data type: Data warehouses contain only structured data required to answer a certain set of questions, whereas data lakes can handle all types of data, including structured, semi-structured, and raw, making them naturally more flexible.
+“Data lakes are designed for more fluid environments in which some of the questions are known, but many are not,” said O’Neal.
 “This provides the opportunity to leverage a broad and vast volume of data in potentially new and novel ways.”

 Check out Enterprise Analytics Online at eanalyticsonline.com.